Top 9 Foods That Disrupt Sleep

 Though super crunchy and satisfying, celery and other foods with extremely high water content like cucumbers, watermelon, and radishes, are natural diuretics that may cause you to wake in the middle of the night with a full bladder, disrupting your quality night’s sleep.

-Some people who have sensitivities to nightshade vegetables, such as tomatoes, report inflammation flare ups after eating them.
+Some people who have sensitivities to nightshade vegetables, such as tomatoes, report inflammation flare-ups after eating them.
 This is due to the solanine in the nightshade foods, a major inflammation stimulant in most digestive systems.
-“Tomatoes are also rich in tyramine, an amino acid that triggers the brain to release norepinephrine, a stimulant that boosts brain activity and can keep you up.
+According to an article on AARP.com, “Tomatoes are also rich in tyramine, an amino acid that triggers the brain to release norepinephrine, a stimulant that boosts brain activity and can keep you up.
 Other tyramine-rich foods include eggplant, soy sauce, red wine and aged cheeses, such as brie and Stilton.”
-(AARP.com)

 Broccoli, Cauliflower, Beans, Chili, and Other High-Fiber Foods